RachidMuleia/RachidMuleia.github.io/lecture.md

 _This page is intended to all my students and those that might be interested in the subjects I teach.
 Most of the material/articles/paper as wells as books will be in Portuguese, as I my country the Instructional language is Porguese._

 Esta p&aacute;gina  e&acute; destinado aos meus estudantes e todos interessados nas disciplinas que lecciono.
-Maior parte do material/artigos/papeis/trabalhos de casa/fichas de exerc&iacutecios, bem como livros ser&atilde;o disponiblizados em portugu&ecirc;s, visto que a l&iacute;ngua instrucional no meu pa&iacute;s &eacute; portugu&ecirc;
+Maior parte do material/artigos/papeis/trabalhos de casa/fichas de exerc&iacute;cios, bem como livros, ser&atilde;o disponiblizados em portugu&ecirc;s, visto que a l&iacute;ngua instrucional no meu pa&iacute;s &eacute; portugu&ecirc;